scylladb/scylladb/docs/cql/ddl.rst

 Speculative retry options
 #########################

-By default, Scylla read coordinators only query as many replicas as necessary to satisfy consistency levels: one for consistency level ``ONE``, a quorum for ``QUORUM``, and so on.
+By default, ScyllaDB read coordinators only query as many replicas as necessary to satisfy consistency levels: one for consistency level ``ONE``, a quorum for ``QUORUM``, and so on.
 ``speculative_retry`` determines when coordinators may query additional replicas, which is useful when replicas are slow or unresponsive.
 The following are legal values (case-insensitive):